-With all the talk about derechos today which frankly is a term that’s been around forever I thought I’d share the last time we were impacted by a derecho.
-These types of storms are hard to forecast and you usually don’t know if they will be classified as a derecho until they start or until they are over.
+With all the talk about derechos today which frankly is a term that’s been around forever I thought I’d re-share this blog post from a few years back.
+These types of storms are hard to forecast though you usually know if the set-up is there.
+The problem is you usually don’t know if they will be classified as a derecho until they start or until they are over.
+Kinda similar to the F-scale which is a post event determination based on the exact definition below.
 I should also note no 2 events are ever the exact same and every event should be treated independent of the previous events.
 Plus remember it’s just a name for a type of storm.
 The impacts are damaging winds 60-100 mph, flash flooding, large hail and even tornadoes with these storms.
+That type of damage can come from severe storms even if they are not technically a derecho.

 Posts tagged ‘Severe Storms’